Immigration Section Contact Details

 Customs and Quarantine

-Questions about Australia’s customs and quarantine requirements should be directed to Australia.
-See: Customs and Quarantine
+Information about Australia’s customs and quarantine requirements can be found through the following link: Customs and Quarantine